 In 500 Days: Around the World on a 12-foot Yacht, resourceful adventuer Serge Testa recounts his dramatic circumnavigation.
 A lively account of microvoyaging from one of the true masters.
 Includes photos.

+(Note: Waiting on more stock.
+Might be 2 weeks before your order ships.)
 In the small-boat world, his voyage was the stuff of legend. in 1982 Mike Mann tuned up his tiny Montgomery 15 Little Breeze and set sail for Hawaii, arriving 38 days later.
 What inspired the voyage?
 How trying was it?
 What kinds of modifications did he make?
 What provisions did he bring?
 We can finally answer these questions because Mike has just written a 250 page book recounting the voyage.
 The soft cover book includes rare photos, maps, and an appendix with equipment lists, and a glossary of terms.
 In addition, Mike was kind enough to sign each copy with the inscription to "Pursue your dreams."
 This collectible book is only $12.99.